 - Graphics EPROM: 1152 KB

 The game was ported to several Sega consoles, such as the Sega 32X, and Sega Saturn.
 It also found its way to numerous computers and consoles of its era, often with various compromises in quality.
 The 32X version is one of the earliest ports to match quality with the arcade game, though even it cuts a couple of corners here and there.
 The Saturn version, released in Japan as "Sega Ages: Space Harrier" is also a pretty faithful version of the game.
 This version of the game also appeared in the US with two other games on a compilation disc simply called Sega Ages.

-The Master System version, Space Harrier 3-D, reduced the graphical quality and speed quite a bit, but still managed to be a recognizable port of the original game.
-In addition, it featured the use of stereoscopic 3D graphics.
-It also contains a new final boss fight against two glowing dragon creatures known as "Haya Oh."
+The two Master System versions, including Space Harrier 3-D, reduced the graphical quality and speed quite a bit, but still managed to be a recognizable port of the original game.
+The first Master System version, released in 1986, was the first home video game cartridge to feature 2 Megabits (256 Kilobytes) of memory.
+The second Master System version, Space Harrier 3-D, featured the use of stereoscopic 3D graphics.
+The Master System versions also contain a new final boss fight against two glowing dragon creatures known as "Haya Oh."
 This new boss fight also appears in the X68000 version of the game.
 The Game Gear version of the game shares some of the basic quality issues as the Master System release, but contains different levels, an adjusted resolution, and a password system for continuing from later levels.

 The game was also featured in the game Shenmue.
 Space Harrier was located in the "You Arcade" building in the Dobuita area of the game; the player has to pay one-hundred yen to play the game.
 The "Sega Saturn" version of Space Harrier was also featured as a prize in the raffle in some of the convenience stores.
 The Sega Saturn version can be played on Ryo's Sega Saturn that is located in his living room.